 Pedestrian and cyclist accident victims often experience broken bones, traumatic brain injuries, and spinal damage.
 California’s pedestrian right-of-way laws, combined with witness statements and surveillance footage, provide strong support for an injury claim.

-Hiring a lawyer is not mandatory for a car accident claim, but it enhances your ability to obtain full compensation.
+A: You do not technically need a lawyer for a car accident claim, but it enhances your ability to obtain full compensation.
 Insurance companies frequently reduce settlement amounts and challenge liability or delay payments as a strategy to preserve their profit margins.
+By collecting evidence and discussing terms with insurance companies, a lawyer can help make sure all types of damages are properly claimed.

+A: You can recover financial compensation for your medical bills, lost income, repair expenses for their vehicle, and physical pain endured after a car accident.
+Compensation in severe cases includes payment for long-term care, loss of earning ability, and emotional distress.
 The overall compensation amount varies based on injury severity, medical treatment costs, and the injury’s effects on daily living.
-Punitive damages can be awarded to punish the at-fault driver for gross negligence actions.
+Punitive damages can be awarded to punish the at-fault driver for gross negligence.

-Establishing fault depends on strong evidence, including police reports, accident scene photos, witness statements, and traffic camera footage.
+A: You prove the other driver was at fault by providing strong evidence, including police reports, accident scene photos, witness statements, and traffic camera footage.
 Accident reconstruction experts can evaluate skid marks, vehicle damage, and impact points to establish liability in certain situations.
+Obtaining cell phone records, breathalyzer results, or surveillance footage can strengthen your case when the other driver was distracted, intoxicated, or speeding.

 You do not need to navigate the legal process by yourself after being injured in a car accident in Anaheim.
 Major highways such as I-5, SR-91, and Harbor Boulevard result in frequent accidents, which make dealing with insurance companies extremely challenging.